Population: 169 (2021 Census)

 Atlanta Labor Day

-Atlanta Labor Day Festival is held every year during Labor Day Weekend.
-Lots of new events and activities!
+Atlanta Labor Day Festival is held every year during Labor Day Weekend with lots of events and activities!
 This annual event is a historic part of the City of Atlanta, and provides the opportunity for all residents, families, and general public to learn more about the history of the founding of the town, and to catch up with old friends, make new friends, and enjoy a wide variety of exciting events for all ages.
-Come and enjoy an old fashioned celebration with a modern flare!
+Come and enjoy an old fashioned celebration with a modern flare on Labor Day Weekend!
 Our goal is to celebrate the past, the present, and the future!

 Hunting in Cowley County